Short Term Rental FAQ

 If they're performance is sub-par, it may be worth taking your business elsewhere.

-Should my Short Term Rental Company have a website?
+Should my Short Term Rental Company have their own website?

 Online Travel Agents (OTAs) like airbnb.com and booking.com collect a commission of at least 15% for every reservation booked on these channels.
 Every decent STR operator should be looking to increase the proportion of 'direct' bookings as a proportion of overall reservations, as this will result in better returns for you (the property owner).